top of page

 • Rich, saturated color.

-• Applies smoothly but tends to develop "wax bloom" when layers are applied too heavily.
+• Applies smoothly but tends to develop a "wax bloom" when applied too heavily.

 • Limited color fading over time.